 Subject Access Requests

 You may receive a request from a constituent asking for you to provide them with any personal data that you hold about them.
-This is known as a Data Subject Access Request (DSAR) and, under the GDPR you are legally obliged to provide this information (ensuring you redact any personal data that does not belong to the requester).
-More information about handling this type of request can be found here.
+This is known as a Data Subject Access Request (DSAR) or a Subject Access Request (SAR) (they are the same thing) and, under the GDPR you are legally obliged to provide this information (ensuring you redact any personal data that does not belong to the requester).
+Details are on ParliNet.

 If the request is for any other information, you are not obliged to provide it.